 Supply chains deliver all our products and services that we consume – they also involve operations management, logistics, procurement and project management.
 It’s a growing, specialist area that is a key part of any business.
 Supply chain managers handle the majority of an organisation’s spending and they control international logistics and operations.

-The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you’ll graduate with commercial skills that will unlock doors to higher level jobs and impress future employers.
-You'll gain experience of working with industry, with the option of a year-long sandwich placement, giving you the ideal opportunity to develop practical experience and build a strong CV.
+The BA (Hons) Logistics and Supply Chain Management degree is accredited by the Chartered Institute of Procurement and Supply and has been designed with input from leading professionals, so you can be confident you'll graduate with commercial skills that will unlock doors to higher-level jobs and impress future employers.
+You’ll gain experience of working with industry, with the option of a year-long sandwich placement.

 You’ll study essential business modules and specialist modules.
 These include commercial procurement, projects and operations management, logistics and materials management, strategic procurement and commercial relationships, and supply chain risk and sustainability.

 This mix of general and specialist modules reflects real life, and enables you to learn about different parts of a business supply chain and the interconnectivity of suppliers, and how working together generates value.
 Through our strong links with industry, you’ll also learn methodologies and techniques used in the workplace.
 You will also have the opportunity to take part in industry visits, with recent examples including GE Aviation, Continental Teves, and Tesco Distribution Centres.
 You’ll gain the knowledge and ability to work in many areas, including supply chain management, operations management, purchasing and logistics.
 Our graduates have an excellent track record in relevant, well-paid careers.